ShCHewitt/ShCHewitt.github.io/README.md

-# Nothing here
+# Shane Hewitt's Website
-- This is the readme file.
+- Hello, welcome to the github repository for shane hewitt's personal website, which can be found (shanechewitt.me)[here]